Resource created by M&S Company Archive.

 - How do you know if something has been recycled?

 - Why is sustainability important for the future of the planet?

 - Why have M&S made a sustainable suit to let people know about their environmental aims, rather than say e.g. pyjamas?
 You can find out more on the resource Schoolwear and Teenage Fashion

 - What is a Press Release designed to do?

-- If you look at the link below about the M&S Shwopping campaign, you'll see it features a famous personality.
+- If you look at the supporting link about the M&S Shwopping campaign (see Resources), you'll see it features a famous personality.
 Why has M&S chosen this person to raise the profile of the campaign?

 - Look at the labels in your clothes to see where they were made, and what they are made from.
 Plot the different countries on a map and work out how many miles your clothes have travelled from the manufacturer to the UK.

 - Write down as many different jobs you can think of involved in the making of the original suit e.g. labels might have involved designers, weavers, machinists.

 - In groups look at the objects in your classroom and make two lists, one for objects or materials that could be recycled and the other for things that might already have been recycled.